 Tucker, still known as the Dean of Fun at Paul Smith’s College, devotes much of his time to fun in the outdoors.
-From the family potato farm in Gabriels, New York, and as an Eagle Scout, he received an education that has let him devote his life to endurance athletics in running, snowshoeing, cross-country skiing, duathlons, triathlons, swimming, and canoeing.
-As a kid snowshoeing became his way to get to the big hill where kids rode a toboggan, explore the frozen woodland swamps above the mud and water, and begin to understand wildlife.
+From the family potato farm in Gabriels, New York, and as an Eagle Scout, he received an education that has let him devote his life to endurance athletics.
+He has participated in running, snowshoeing, cross-country skiing, duathlons, triathlons, swimming, and canoeing.
+As a kid snowshoeing became his way to get to the big hill where kids rode a toboggan.
+He explored the frozen woodland swamps above the mud and water and began to understand wildlife.

 The Boy Scouts had an annual Klondike Derby, and there were different variations of the snowshoe race or relay from year to year.
 “Even as an 11-year old Tenderfoot, I was the most skilled and fastest kid in Troop 12 on snowshoes due to the time I had put into the utilitarian footwear as a matter of choice.
 I was 13 or so; there was an annual snowshoe race as part of the Saranac Lake Winter Carnival, held at the Saranac Lake Fish and Game Club,” which he won.

-“It was not until 1987 when I got to Paul Smith’s College that I discovered aluminum framed snowshoes.
-I had seen that snowshoeing had become a part of the annual Empire State Winter Games, and once I got to Paul Smith’s and immediately started the Paul Smith’s College Striders.
-This endurance training and racing organization were coordinated through Student Activities, and we headed to road races, bike races, trail running events, marathon canoe races, and multisport events in the winter and spring as well as summer.
+“It was not until 1987 when I got to Paul Smith’s College that I discovered aluminum-framed snowshoes.
+I saw that snowshoeing had become a part of the annual Empire State Winter Games, and once I got to Paul Smith’s, I immediately started the Paul Smith’s College Striders.
+This endurance training and racing organization were coordinated through Student Activities.
+We headed to road races, bike races, trail running events, marathon canoe races, and multisport events in winter, spring, and summer.

-Runner and executive chef Weimar Gomez says, “I think one of the most important things to do when we practice in snowshoes is to maintain the right temperature of the body; we quickly feel hot when running especially if we over-cover (dressed).
-Once we finish it is important to maintain warm until the time we can change.
-Hydration is important as in summertime, and some gels to support energy are suitable as well.
-We spend more energy in cold days especially in the first minutes when the body uses that energy to fight against the conditions.”
+Runner and executive chef Weimar Gomez says, “I think one of the most important things to do when we practice in snowshoes is to maintain the right temperature of the body; we quickly feel hot when running, especially if we over-cover (dressed).
+Once we finish, it is important to maintain warmth until the time we can change.
+Hydration is important as in summertime, and some gels to support energy are also suitable.
+We spend more energy in cold days, especially in the first minutes when the body uses that energy to fight against the conditions.”

 Dean Tucker says, “I see new snowshoe runners with too many clothes on at the beginning of a training session or race.
 If you are warm when you are getting started, you are going to overheat.”

 Whereas fleece jackets and pants were quite popular a couple of years ago, there is nothing better to enhance looking like Frosty the Snowman than training or racing in fleece.
-The outer garments have to be designed to allow the snow that is kicked up to immediately fall back off the garment.
+Outer garments must be designed to allow any snow kicked up to fall back off the garment immediately.

 You can wear the same running shoes for snowshoeing as you do on the summer roads.
-You may choose to wear a waterproof and breathable trail running shoe for snowshoe training.
-In regard to actual snowshoes, racing snowshoes are recommended as they are shorter, narrower, and lighter.
+In addition, you may choose to wear a waterproof and breathable trail running shoe for snowshoe training.
+Regarding actual snowshoes, racing snowshoes are recommended as they are shorter, narrower, and lighter.

-Sunglasses not only make you look cool, but they are also designed to protect your eyes.
-The sunglasses allow you to see the contours of the snow surface much better and when racing or training with friends, they can protect you from the snow chunks that get thrown up from their snowshoes.
-They can also protect you from low branches that might generally be above your head, but due to the weight of the snow the limbs are lower.
+Sunglasses make you look cool and are designed to protect your eyes.
+The sunglasses allow you to see the contours of the snow surface much better.
+When racing or training with friends, they can protect you from the snow chunks that get thrown up from their snowshoes.
+They can also protect you from low branches that might generally be above your head, but the limbs are lower due to the weight of the snow.
 Also, with the snow under your feet, you are physically higher on the trails during the winter.

 Prepare for Changing Conditions

-For the first 15 minutes or so after your training or racing, you will be warm or hot and feeling euphoric.
+For the first 15 minutes after your training or racing, you will be warm or hot and feel euphoric.
 Once you have done your cool down, encourage your fellow athletes, then rehydrate and get into dry clothing from the base layer outward.
-Being dry, warm and rehydrated after spending time running through the woods feels great.
+Being dry, warm, and rehydrated after spending time running through the woods feels excellent.

 Dean Tucker talks about how “Our season concludes with the DION USSSA National Championships, so we compress several races in a seven or eight-week time span.
-I have to rely on the students to train as efficiently as they can over the month-long holiday break as their training can result in solid performances during the seven-week season.
-These kids are young, so we frequently seek out races on both Saturday and Sunday so they can race in two different locations on back to back days.
-This requires that they learn to properly rehydrate, pack sufficient dry clothes, to learn the value of a boot dryer, seek proper sleep, and to learn to train efficiently.
+[Therefore], I have to rely on the students to train as efficiently as they can over the month-long holiday break.
+[T]heir training [during break] can result in solid performances during the seven-week season.
+These kids are young, so we frequently seek out races on Saturday and Sunday.
+So they can race in two different locations on back-to-back days.
+This [schedule] requires that they learn to rehydrate properly, [and] pack sufficient dry clothes.
+[They] learn the value of a boot dryer, seek proper sleep, and learn to train efficiently”.

 Sign Up For A Snowshoe Race

 Dean Tucker’s advice, “Go to a snowshoe race, pay the entry fee, and rent a pair of loaners for the event.
 Talk to your fellow athletes before and after the event, and share contact information.
 There are plenty of snowshoe manufacturers making good training and racing snowshoes, and the snowshoe world is quite friendly.
 Try on several models before buying a pair.
-Before long you may have two or three pair, with each model servicing specific conditions like packed trails, icy conditions, or powder snow.”
+Before long, you may have two or three pairs.
+[E]ach model [will be] servicing specific conditions like packed trails, icy conditions, or powder snow.”

 Go For Time

-Scott continues, “Just like any other cardio activity, I encourage people to simply go for time, not distance or pace.
+Scott continues, “Just like any other cardio activity, I encourage people to go for time, not distance or pace.
 The first couple of times, I encourage them to simply hike a little, run a little, and get used to them.
-Once they have found some rhythm, hiking or running slowly for extended periods of time will offer them the chance to enjoy the magic of snowshoeing in the snow, in the outdoors, in the quiet peacefulness of winter.
+Once they have found some rhythm, walking or running slowly for extended periods will offer them the chance to enjoy the magic of snowshoeing in the snow, in the outdoors, in the quiet peacefulness of winter.

 Scott and Sarah mention, “We also encourage them to go for short amounts of time for the first few times they go.
-To only go once or twice a week as part of their cross-training or as part of a portion of their run workout for a day but not to all of a sudden, snowshoe every day and not run or do the other types of workouts that they are used to.
+[For example], only go once or twice a week [for] cross-training or a portion of their run workout one day.
+But not suddenly snowshoe every day and not run or do other types of workouts they are used to.
 Adjusting slowly to the physical demands of snowshoeing is highly recommended.
-Over-doing any type of new physical activity is usually never good.
+Overdoing any type of new physical activity is usually never good.

-Finally, I encourage those who are wanting to race snowshoes to still only snowshoe once or twice a week.
+Finally, I encourage those who want to race snowshoes to still only snowshoe once or twice a week.
 Staying in good 5K or 10K shape is far more beneficial than running hard and slow on snowshoes five days a week and losing your turnover rate and speed.
-I like to do one workout, and one easy run a week on snowshoes and then keep the other runs as normal runs so that I am ready for all snowshoeing conditions whether that be fast-packed groomed trails, single track, hills, powder or any combination of these.
+I like to do one workout and one easy run a week on snowshoes.
+[T]hen keep the other runs as normal runs so that I am ready for all snowshoeing conditions, whether that be fast-packed groomed trails, single track, hills, powder, or any combination of these.
 Those that overdo the snowshoe training seem to be able to snowshoe forever but don’t seem to be able to do so as fast as those who are still a well-rounded endurance athlete.”

 Standing in the buffet line at the USATF Minnesota Awards Celebration, I turned and met Female High School champion Julia Fixsen.
-Winning her award through the sport of pole vaulting, I asked what the biggest challenge is for her.
-I expected an answer dealing with some physicality like hanging on as the pole slings her over the bar or how to release to avoid the crossbar.
-Nope, none of that.
+Winning her award through the sport of pole vaulting, I asked what the biggest challenge was for her.
+I expected an answer dealing with physicality, maybe hanging on as the pole slings her over the bar or how to release to avoid the crossbar.
+But, nope, none of that.
 Instead, her answer revealed why she is a champion: “It’s mental.”

-One of the most Influential movie directors ever, Steven Spielberg once answered a question “What is the hardest part of making a movie?” with this reply: “Getting out of the car.”
+One of the most Influential movie directors ever, Steven Spielberg, once answered the question, “What is the hardest part of making a movie?” with this reply: “Getting out of the car.”